microsoft/DMF/Dmf/Modules.Library/Dmf_CmApi.md

 ----|----
 DmfModule | An open DMF_CmApi Module handle.
 ParentTargetCallback | Callback to Client for each interface instance enumerated.
+GuidDevicePropertyInterface | The device interface GUID to find.
 ClientContext | Client context passed to ParentTargetCallback.

 ##### Remarks